MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-dlp.md

     Use this type of policy to scan and protect files in real time on access to:

     - **Prevent data exfiltration**: Block the download, cut, copy, and print of sensitive documents on, for example, unmanaged devices.
-    - **Protect files on download**: Require documents to be labeled and protected with Azure Information Protection.
+    - **Protect files on download**: Require documents to be labeled and protected with Microsoft Information Protection.
 This action ensures the document is protected and user access is restricted in a potentially risky session.
     - **Prevent the upload of unlabeled files**: Require a file to have the right label and protection before a sensitive file is uploaded, distributed, and used by others.
 With this action, you can ensure that unlabeled files with sensitive content are blocked from being uploaded until the user classifies the content.

     1. Go to **Control** > **Policies**, click **Create Policy**, and then select **Session policy**.